-The practice was open between 7:30am and 6:30pm Monday to Friday.
-Appointments were from 7:30am to 10:30am every morning and 3pm to 5:30pm daily.
-Extended hours surgeries were offered until 7pm on Wednesday.
+The practice was open between 8am and 6pm Monday to Friday.
+Appointments were from 8am to 5:30pm daily.
 In addition to pre-bookable appointments that could be booked up to four weeks in advance, urgent appointments were also available for people that needed them.

-Results from the national GP patient survey showed that patient's satisfaction with how they could access care and treatment was comparable to local and national averages.
+Results from the national GP patient survey showed that patient's satisfaction with how they could access care and treatment was below local and national averages.
 People told us on the day that they were able to get appointments when they needed them.

-- 83% of patients were satisfied with the practice's opening hours compared to the CCG average of 71% and national average of 75%. - 91% patients said they could get through easily to the surgery by phone (CCG average 62%, national average 73%). - 86% patients described their experience of making an appointment as good (CCG average 64%, national average 73%. - 78% patients said they usually waited 15 minutes or less after their appointment time (CCG average 66%, national average 65%).
+- 48% of patients were satisfied with the practice's opening hours compared to the CCG average of 71% and national average of 75%. - 14% patients said they could get through easily to the surgery by phone (CCG average 62%, national average 73%). - 28% patients described their experience of making an appointment as good (CCG average 64%, national average 73%. - 55% patients said they usually waited 15 minutes or less after their appointment time (CCG average 66%, national average 65%).